-Many applications server data that users create to share publicly with others, Facebook, Twitter, and Instagram are examples of such applications.
-Decentralized applications that want to create comparable multi-user experiences must ensure that anything a user creates for public sharing is likewise still under control of the creator in the user’s Gaia storage.
+Many applications serve data that users create to share publicly with others.
+Facebook, Twitter, and Instagram are examples of such applications.
+Decentralized applications that want to create comparable multi-user experiences must ensure that anything a user creates for public sharing is still under control of the creator in the user’s Gaia storage.

-For example, if Twitter were a decentralized application where many different users creating their own tweets and those tweets are stored in each user’s own Gaia storage.
-In such a situation,a developer needs a way to track of everyone’s tweets, display tweets in user timelines, and perform searches across tweets.
-Radiks exists to support these kinds of scenarios in that it allows applications to query across multiple user data, using complicated queries like text search, joins, and filters.
+For example, if Twitter wanted to be a decentralized application while still having many different users creating their own tweets, those tweets would be stored in each user’s own Gaia storage.
+In such a situation, Twitter still needs a way to keep track of everyone’s tweets, display those tweets in user timelines, and perform searches across the platform.
+Radiks exists to support these kinds of scenarios.
+It allows applications to query across multiple user data using complicated queries like text search, joins, and filters.

 Radiks allows applications to query data in a performant and flexible way.
 Each application that wishes to index and query in this way requires its own Radiks server.